-This make-ahead cauliflower and broccoli casserole has delicious creamy cheddar leek sauce and crunchy panko breadcrumb topping.
+This make-ahead broccoli and cauliflower casserole has delicious creamy cheddar leek sauce and crunchy panko breadcrumb topping.
 It can be prepared a day ahead or you can make it and serve it right away.
 This has a lactose-free option as well.

-- The food has to hold well while traveling.
-In the food styling world, there is a term “the food died.”
-Which is when it took too long to get a photograph, and the food no longer looks good.
+1. The food has to hold well while traveling.
+In the food styling world, there is a term “the food died,” which is when it took too long to get a photograph, and the food no longer looks good.
 It looks pretty for only so long and then it wilts or turns army fatigue brownish green.
 So when I am looking for a good dish to bring along with me, it can’t die in transit.
 It has to be just as perfect when I walk in the door to the festivities.

-Enter this healthy yet creamy and cheesy fool-proof broccoli and cauliflower casserole!
+Enter: this healthy broccoli casserole that’s both creamy and cheesy!
 It is made in two steps and you can wait a full day before the second step.
 So you can bring the chilled dish with you and then bake it on site.

-This cheddar leek cheese sauce is really delicious and creamy.
-It is on the thick side when you are done making it in the saucepan.
-But the cauliflower and broccoli let off extra liquid as they bake with the sauce so the sauce thins out perfectly by the time it is all done.
+The cheddar leek cheese sauce in this make ahead vegetable casserole is really delicious and creamy.
+It is on the thick side when you are done making it in the saucepan, but the cauliflower and broccoli let off extra liquid as they bake with the sauce so the sauce thins out perfectly by the time it is all done.
 I used Organic Valley Lactose Free milk and Cabot Alpine Cheddar (which is lactose free) to make mine since I am lactose intolerant.
 But you can use regular milk to make it, and whichever type of cheese you want.
 I recommend using a very sharp cheddar for the best flavor.

 Why the flour?
 The flour in the sauce thickens it and makes it so that the cheese melts in smoothly.
 Without it (or an alternative starch) the cheese would become clumpy and would look curdled or would “break.”
 This way the sauce coats the vegetables much better with this thickener.